Stocks and Shares: The Low-Down

 Order execution tools are handy components of almost every strategy designed for use on the stock markets.
 Stock market traders can specify, for example, what sort of order type they would like to use: a market order permits the broker to buy the stock there and then no matter what the market conditions are, while a limit order stipulates that a purchase can only take place once it begins to cost a certain price.
 It’s also common for a trader to incorporate the use of the “stop loss” tool into their strategy.

-This allows you to stipulate a point at which your stock must be sold to minimise your losses as much as possible.
+This allows you to stipulate a point at which your stock must be sold to minimize your losses as much as possible.
 If you choose to use any of these tools, though, you should only use them as part of a defined trading strategy – and not on their own.
 If you’re following a procedure that involves allowing your stocks to temporarily decline in value on the assumption that they will later rise in value again, for example, you shouldn’t feel compelled to put a stop loss on them just because it’s an available strategic tool.
 These tools should only ever be applied once your tactics have been worked out.

 Top 3 Stock Broker Comparison